LucasDelfino92/morrowindsharp/main.md

   - Set the **Real-time Shadows** slider all the way to the left, disabling them.
 Morrowind's shadows are buggy, ugly, and are not worth the performance hit.
   - Set the **View Distance** slider all the way to the right, maximizing render distance for actors and other statics.
 - Select the **Audio** tab.
   - Set the **Master** slider all the way to the right.
-This is required for AURA.
+AURA's sound mixing was designed with this in mind.
   - Set the **Effects** slider all the way to the right.
-This is required for AURA.
+AURA's sound mixing was designed with this in mind.
   - Set the **Footsteps** slider all the way to the left.
-This is recommended for Character Sound Overhaul.
+Character Sound Overhaul's scripted footstep sounds will otherwise overlap with the vanilla footsteps.

 > ⚠️ You should not adjust your resolution through the **Video** tab, as it will crash the game.
 Instead, run **MGE XE** and adjust it there.